No-Code Startups — Successful Companies That Started without Coding

 Is a No-Code Tool the Future of Startups and Development?

 Experts believe that 60% of all app development will happen using no-code platforms by 2024.
 Looking that the current economic landscape is unfavorable for startup development, a no-code MVP can be a more cost-efficient way to launch a product.
 A whopping 90% of users surveyed by Zapier think that no-code helps their company grow faster.
-A growing number of departments use no-code platforms to automate functions and business processes.
+A growing number of departments use no-code platforms to automate functions, refine business processes, and build apps.

 The no-code community and ecosystem are steadily growing, decreasing the entry barrier for software development.
 Non-technical founders and employees can venture into no-code development without technical expertise or technical knowledge.
 However, building a no-code product does require a basic level of familiarity with software development — more information can be found in the documentation for no-code platforms.